pelletier197/cabane-io-2021/README.md

 ## Overview

-This repository offers a simple implementation of a modified version [Twitter](https://twitter.com/?lang=en) by using different type of databases.
-The results queries and performances to answer different questions were presented at [Cabane.io 2021](https://cabane.io/) conference.
+This repository offers a simple implementation of a modified version of [Twitter](https://twitter.com/?lang=en) by using different type of databases.
+The resulting queries and performance to answer different questions were presented at [Cabane.io 2021](https://cabane.io/) conference.

 ## Results